 Legislative Issues

-Thanks to those who joined us on January 11, 2024 for VASWCD Legislative Day.
-With your support, we met many legislators championing our work.
-If you were unable to join on Legislative Day and are interested in coming to Richmond to meet with your local legislator please be in touch with VASWCD staff to arrange for legislative support.
+If you remain interested in coming to Richmond to meet with your local legislator please be in touch with VASWCD staff to arrange for legislative support.
+Many Directors are planning to join VASWCD staff at the Capitol on Thursday, January 16.

 It is important your voice is heard.
 The VASWCD is willing to assist with local SWCD outreach including the organization of zoom meetings or a local legislative tour.
 Uncertain who represents your area, check out the Who’s Your Legislator tool for reference of elected officials by SWCD/locality.